 African American History; History of Slavery and Emancipation; Medicine, Disability, and Science; 19th century United States History; Gender and Sexuality.

 My research places African American history into conversation with the “new” disability history, a field that emphasizes disability as a lived human experience embedded in a set of socially constructed ideas that change over time, across cultures, and in relation to other categories of identity such as race, gender, class and sexuality.
-This approach is at the heart of my first book, The Mark of Slavery: Disability, Race, and Gender in Antebellum America (University of Illinois Press, expected 2020).
+This approach is at the heart of my first book, The Mark of Slavery: Disability, Race, and Gender in Antebellum America (University of Illinois Press, 2021).
 This work centers on the lives of disabled enslaved people and the larger metaphorical, ontological links that antebellum Americans forged between disability, race and gender.
 I read traditional sources “against the grain” to consider the experiences of enslaved people with physical, sensory and psychological disabilities.
 I also, however, use disability as a category of historical analysis to shed light on nineteenth century racial projects—specifically the ways that anxious whites linked blackness to the resounding stigma of disability to shore up their own racial identity as the prospect of black freedom and citizenship loomed nearer.
 This process unfolded through pervasive representations of blackness and disability in the laws of slavery, southern discourses of states’ rights medicine, pro- and antislavery political rhetoric and cultural phenomena such as minstrelsy and freak shows.

 “Disability, Race, and Gender on the Stage in Antebellum America” in Michael Rembis, Catherine Kudlick, and Kim Nielsen, eds., The Oxford Handbook on Disability History (New York: Oxford University Press, 2018): 351-368.